Introduction

 - Improved focus: By dedicating uninterrupted time to each category of tasks, you can enter a state of deep work several times each day, reducing distractions and boosting productivity.

+- Reduced decision fatigue: Block schedules help reduce decision fatigue by defining what type of work you should be working on in that block (for example, personal growth).
 You’ll still need to decide which specific tasks to work on during that block, but block schedules at least get you started.
-If you really don’t want to have to think about what to work on next, try FlowSavvy, a smart calendar that builds your schedule for you based on your deadlines and priorities.
+If you don’t want to have to think about what to work on next, try FlowSavvy, an AI Calendar that builds your schedule for you based on your deadlines and priorities.

 - Increased flexibility: Since you’re blocking out large portions of the day, your block schedule is inherently more flexible than a schedule where every single task is time blocked into your calendar (unless, of course, you’re using an automatic scheduler).